datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 If you have not received the data you were anticipating or if necessary information you thought were in the dataset are not, this could cause issues at follow-up meetings.
 In this case, explain the limitations to the analysis should the data or information not be provided.
 If your collaborator now states that those data will not become available, consider re-working the question or approaching the analysis differently given this new information.

 Finally, given differences in backgrounds, a collaborator may misinterpret or not understand the results of your analysis.
 In the meeting, it's *always* best to ensure that you're on the same page.
 But, what if you *think* you've done that and then see in an email from your collaborator to your collaborator's boss reports of information that is *not* what your analysis concluded.
 In these cases, it's best to follow-up directly with your collaborator, explaining (kindly) where they've gone wrong.
 Often your collaborator will realize their misinterpretation and correct their mistake in a follow-up email to everyone.
-If they refurse to correct the record; however, it's then your responsibility to do so.
+If they refuse to correct the record; however, it's then your responsibility to do so.
 This won't always be comfortable, but it's most important that your analysis not be misinterpreted.
 Generally, it's best to give your collaborator the benefit of the doubt first and to discuss misunderstandings with them directly first.
 If they are resistant, however, it's your responsibility to make sure that your analysis is not being used incorrectly.

 ### Data Science Ethics